fluffy/moq-files/draft-jennings-moq-files.md

 ## Base64 Encoding

-The Base64 encoding used in this specification is the "Base 64 Encoding with URL and Filename Safe Alphabet" as defined in ({{RFC4648}}, Section 5 ).
-In addition, the encoding is doen without any padding or extra blank space characters.
+The Base64 encoding used in this specification is the "Base64 Encoding with URL and Filename Safe Alphabet" as defined in
+{{RFC4648}}, Section 5.
+Additionally, the encoding is performed without any padding or extra blank space characters

 # File Naming